FloMiau/check_used_memory.sh/README.md

 ## Getting Started

 check_memory.sh is a shell script that checks the used memory of a system.
-The script was tested on bash and ash and is POSIX compatible.
+The script was tested on bash, dash, ash and is POSIX compatible.
 The Tool `free`has to be installed.

 For installation place the python file in your plugin directory `/usr/lib/nagios/plugins/`.